-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Madison Plains Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Madison Plains Local School District's major federal program for the year ended June 30, 2015.
-The Summary of Auditor's Results in the accompanying schedule of audit findings identifies the District's major federal program.
+We have audited the Madison Plains Local School District's (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of Madison Plains Local School District's major federal programs for the year ended June 30, 2016.
+The Summary of Auditor's Results in the accompanying schedule of audit findings identifies the School District's major federal programs.